lbondi7/lbondi7.github.io/_posts/2019-02-19-llp-dd-ExMachina-10.markdown

 ## SoLoud

-SoLoud was the engien that was used in the game.
+SoLoud was the engine that was used in the game.
 It was fairly simple to setup with just having to include a couple of lines in the cmake file in order to import the engine when the game builds.
 After that it is farily simple to get sound playing in the game.
 The files had to be included in the header file but then its was just initilising the component to play the sounds and loading the sounds in.

 ~~~
 ## Header file syntax